Norwood Central station: MBTA era

 The three railroads providing Boston suburban commuter rail service threatened to discontinue remaining service in the 1960s, leading to the formation of the Massachusetts Bay Transportation Authority (MBTA) in 1964.
 The MBTA began subsidizing service on the Franklin Branch on April 24, 1966.
 Norwood Central again was a short turn location for some trains from 1967 until at least 1984.

-The New Haven merged into Penn Central in 1969.
+The New Haven merged into Penn Central at the end of 1968.
 On January 27, 1973, the MBTA purchased most of the Penn Central commuter lines, including the Franklin Branch and Norwood Central station.
 The MBTA gradually increased service on the Franklin Line from five daily round trips in 1967 to eight in 1975 and thirteen in 1984; Norwood Central short turns were reintroduced in 1967.
 In 1977, the agency began an $11 million track and station reconstruction project on the line, partially funded by the Urban Mass Transportation Administration, which included improvements to the platforms at Norwood Central.

 When Boston– service for Foxboro Stadium events was moved to the Franklin Line from 1986 to 1988, Norwood Central was an intermediate stop.
 The service returned to the Franklin Line in 1995, again with Norwood Central as a stop.
 Norwood Central was dropped from these special event trains beginning with the 2011 season.

 A 1988 MBTA historical survey remarked that the station building "is considered architecturally significant and is a very good, intact example of late 19th-century railroad station architecture", and determined that it was eligible for addition to the National Register of Historic Places.
 A $1.4 million MBTA project beginning in 1989 included renovation of the station building, accessible mini-high platforms, and parking lot expansion.
 The MBTA rented the restored station building for commercial use in 1991.
 The remaining buildings of Norwood Shops were demolished in the 1990s for an expanded station parking lot.
 Solar panels were installed over part of this parking lot in 2018 – one of the first three of a planned 37 such installations at MBTA parking lots.
 The 120-year-old Guild Street bridge was replaced in 2016–17.